WUK-SR/banner_magic/README.md

 ## Requirements
 Banner Magic requires Node.js version 10.9.0 or newer to operate.

 Not sure if you have Node.js installed?
-Enter `node -v` in your terminal to check version number.
+Enter `node -v` in your terminal to check the version number.

 ![Checking for Node.js](Utils/Images/checking_for_node.png)